-Portland International Airport | TCORE Expansion
+Portland International Airport

 Client: Port of Portland

-As the Art Director and Designer for the SEGD award-winning Randall Children's Hospital in Portland, Oregon, Sara collaborated with the interior design team to create a healing environment that provides positive distraction and hope for patients, families, and staff.
+As the Creative Director and Designer for the SEGD award-winning Randall Children's Hospital in Portland, Oregon, Sara collaborated with the interior design team to create a healing environment that provides positive distraction and hope for patients, families, and staff.
 Partnering with ZGF Architects, the project aimed to consolidate pediatric care into a single, larger facility while infusing the space with inspiration and unexpected discoveries.

 Through strategic environmental graphic design, art and graphics were integrated to create engaging destinations and enliven spaces with thoughtful visual storytelling.
 Drawing from research on children’s affinity for nature, the design incorporated regionally inspired color palettes and animal imagery throughout the hospital.
 This included art glass, a lobby frieze, wayfinding, and surface designs across all nine stories, fostering an environment that supports healing and well-being.